-- 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article.
+- The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article.
 Where delegated acts concern activities to be carried out by or involving the EIB Group and other implementing partners, the Commission shall consult with the EIB Group and other potential implementing partners before preparing those delegated acts. - 2.
-The power to adopt delegated acts referred to in Articles 7(7), 21(4), 27(5) and 28(6) shall be conferred on the Commission until 31 December 2028.
-The Commission shall draw up a report in respect of the delegation of power not later than nine months before the end of the five-year period.
-The delegation of power shall be tacitly extended for periods of an identical duration, unless the European Parliament or the Council opposes such extension not later than three months before the end of each period. - 3.
-The delegation of power referred to in Articles 7(7), 21(4), 27(5) and 28(6) may be revoked at any time by the European Parliament or by the Council.
+The power to adopt delegated acts referred to in Articles 8(9), 22(4), 28(5) and 29(6) shall be conferred on the Commission until 31 December 2028.
+The Commission shall draw up a report in respect of the delegation of power not later than nine months before that date.
+The delegation of power shall be tacitly extended for periods of an identical duration, unless the European Parliament or the Council opposes such extension not later than three months before the end of each period.

+- 3. The delegation of power referred to in Articles 8(9), 22(4), 28(5) and 29(6) may be revoked at any time by the European Parliament or by the Council.
 A decision to revoke shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the Official Journal of the European Union or at a later date specified therein.
-It shall not affect the validity of any delegated acts already in force. - 4.
-Before adopting a delegated act, the Commission shall consult experts designated by each Member State in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making. - 5.
-As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council. - 6.
-A delegated act adopted pursuant to Articles 7(7), 21(4), 27(5) and 28(6) shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+It shall not affect the validity of any delegated acts already in force. - Before adopting a delegated act, the Commission shall consult experts designated by each Member State in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making. - 5.
+As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council. - A delegated act adopted pursuant to Articles 8(9), 22(4), 28(5) and 29(6) shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
 That period shall be extended by two months at the initiative of the European Parliament or of the Council.

-Transitional provisions
+Article 35 Transitional provisions